SAP/project-portal-for-innersource/LISTING.md

 # Listing your Project in the Project Portal for InnerSource

-Adding your project to this portal is as easy as adding a topic to your repo - see step (1).
-To customize the information about your project that is displayed in the portal even further, you can optionally consider adding a `innersource.json` file - see step (2).
+Adding your project to this portal is as easy as adding a topic to your repo.
+To customize the information about your project that is displayed in the portal, you can optionally add a `innersource.json` file.

 ## Step 1: Setting the topic `inner-source`